 In June 2020, Central Cee seemingly burst out on the scene with the melodic “Day In The Life”, followed by “Molly”, “Pinging (Six Figures)”, jazzy Wizkid favourite “Loading” (his first Top 40) and more recently, “Commitment Issues”.
 The 22-year-old has been steady waiting for his rightful slice of the pie as far back as 2016, dropping freestyles for Link Up TV as well as an EP in 2017 entitled 17, biding his time and truly honing his craft with experimental sounds from trap to jazz-infused drill.

 Today, Cench is an independent artist, popular for his catchy one-liners and suave demeanour, while sitting on tens of millions of views and streams.
 With all eyes on him and the numbers to prove it, the rapper is hungry and determined to claim what he believes to be rightfully his—the top spot.
 Complex caught up with Central Cee over Zoom to discuss his past, his present, and what his future could potentially hold.

 “The fact that I’m an independent artist and have no features on the tape is a statement in itself, I think.”

-COMPLEX: Technically, Wild West isn’t your debut project, but it’s your first full introduction to the people who only met you during your successful run last year.
+COMPLEX: Technically, Wild West isn’t your debut project, but it’s your first full introduction to the people that only met you during your successful run last year.
 What statement do you intend to make with this project?

 Central Cee: The fact that I’m an independent artist and have no features on the tape is a statement in itself, I think.
 It says what I want it to say.
 Knowing that I’ve put my best foot forward and put together the best body of music that I can, I’m not too fussed about how it does commercially, as long as it’s appreciated by the people that have been listening and supporting up to this point.